 The communication systems referred to in this policy can be misused to offend, upset or intimidate pupils or staff both in school and outside.
 This is sometimes described as cyberbullying.
-Such incidents will be dealt with through the school's Behaviour Policy.
+Such incidents will be dealt with through the schools 'Anti-bullying Policy'